 Accounts/Devices supported: Computers, mobile devices, FTP, S3, GDocs, SkyDrive, DAV, etc It has the option to automatically sync any file on your Mac with any computer, drive, or portable mobile devices.
 It can also backup data on drives, devices to FTP, S3, SkyDrive and others

-Sync options: It is important to accentuate that GoodSync only syncs folder to folder, not folder and Mac apps like iCal, iTunes or even photos.
+Sync options: It is important to accentuate that GoodSync only syncs folder to folder, not folder and Mac OS X apps like iCal, iTunes or even photos.
 GoodSync can sync folders containing files among supported devices and accounts.

 Note: Without the poor sync options, this would have been an impressive synchronization software to use.
-The software's inability to sync contacts, calendars or even interact with inbuilt Mac apps is something of concern.
+The software's inability to sync contacts, calendars or even interact with inbuilt macOS apps is something of concern.